-Option 1: Transferability allowed upon program implementation.
 Option 2: Transferability not allowed during the first 2 years of the program.
 Option 3: Transferability not allowed during the first 3 years of the program.
 Option 4: Transferability not allowed during the first 5 years of the program.

 Alternative 6.
 Hook and line and longline golden tilefish endorsements can be transferred between any two individuals or entities that hold valid commercial unlimited SG permits regardless of gear endorsement category.